hkbelagali/propaq/docs/index.md

     ---

     Back-propagate an observable through a circuit in the Heisenberg picture, in either the Pauli or the Majorana basis.
-The propagator is generic over the algebra, so other bases can be implemented as well!
+Implement custom bases by subclassing propaq's Python abstract classes.

 -   __Composable truncation__